openlegend/core-rules/core/SRD.md

 **Description:** You create something from nothing.

 **Effect:**
 -   **Power Level 3** - You can create simple non-sentient matter (plants, dirt, water, vines, etc.).
 Using this boon you can either create enough food for 1 person or 1 cubic foot of nonliving matter per attribute point of the invoking attribute.
-The invocation time for this application is 1 hour. \newline
+The invocation time for this application is 1 hour.

 -   **Power Level 7** - You can create organically complex or dense non-sentient matter, such as gems, iron, or marble.
 The resulting object's value can't be greater than a Wealth Level 2 item.
 The invocation time for this application is 8 hours.